danielshervheim/danielshervheim.github.io/_coursework/CSCI 8980/5 Volumetric Lighting.md

 ---
-title: CSCI 8980 Project 5
-image: /assets/img/placeholder.jpg
+title: Volumetric Lighting
-permalink: /coursework/csci-8980/project-5
+permalink: /coursework/csci-8980/volumetric-lighting
 mathjax: true
+display: false
 ---

-# Project 5

-## Volumetric Lighting in Unity
+# Volumetric Lighting

+In fall 2019 I took **Game Engine Technologies** with Dr. Stephen Guy.
+I wrote this volumetric lighting system for his course.

+Our directive was to expand upon a topic we found interesting from earlier in the course.
+I chose to explore real-time volumetric lighting.

-For this project i wanted to experiment with implementing volumetric lighting in Unity.
-Please note that this page is a work-in-progress!
+(Please note that this page is a work-in-progress)!

 ## Notes